deepshah1065/CPE487/README.md

 * Submitted our project idea as Plinko

 11/20/2025
-* Began work on the plinko project by modifying the Pong lab
+* Began work on the Plinko project by modifying the Pong lab
 * Reworked the bat functionality so 8 appeared on the bottom

 11/25/2025